-Brilliant is a high-quality free online mathematics and science problem solving website for high aptitude students around the world.
+Brilliant is a community for high aptitude students around the world.
 Brilliant aims to democratize the way smart, driven youth are identified and developed by offering an intellectually challenging environment online.

 We are a team of educators, olympiad all-stars, academics, technologists, engineers, admissions experts, and college administrators.
 Our investors have advised leaders in education services such as The Princeton Review, SparkNotes, Mind Snacks, and The Learning Company.
 We have led community initiatives to improve college access and promote civic engagement, particularly for low-income communities.

 Interested in working with us?
 Apply for a job at Brilliant.

 Brilliant is not a school, a test prep service, or an official competition.
 We do not teach a comprehensive curriculum, although solving problems on our site can help you learn math, science, and engineering at a deeper level.
 Brilliant structures its problem sets to be fun, challenging, and interesting.